Archive for the ‘pickling’ Category

 I moved to my current home in the fall of 2020.
 One of the toughest things to say goodbye to in my previous garden was my asparagus patch.
 Over the years, I had grown loads and loads of delicious asparagus, but sadly, there was no good way to transport that patch to my new place.

-I’ve got a much smaller garden space at my new home, a small ledge that gets full sun, and despite its limited size, asparagus is too important of a crop to leave out.
+I’ve got a much smaller garden space at my current home, a small ledge that gets full sun, and despite its limited size, asparagus is too important of a crop to leave out.
 So I bought a bunch of plants in the fall of 2020, and planted them.
 I got some beautiful asparagus ferns at the end of the season.
 The following spring, some very tiny asparagus spears made an appearance.
 They say you’re not supposed to harvest asparagus for at least a couple of years to let the new bed establish, but I found that pretty much impossible to do…I have to have at least a bit of a taste.

 This spring, I’m hoping for a bigger crop.
-It still won’t be at it’s peak, but the fact that I’m already seeing asparagus spears popping through the soil of my VedgeLedge, as I call it, is very exciting!
+It still won’t be at it’s peak, but the fact that I’m already seeing asparagus spears popping through the soil of my #vedgeledge, as I call it, is very exciting!

 Hoping to get bigger and better spears this season!